stuff26/PvZ2-Helper-Functions-2.0/README.md

 ### Convert Newspaper Zombie XFL
 Converts a Newspaper Zombie XFL into an XFL that is easier for Sen to pack by handling some of the tedious work adjusting.
 For a more proper guide on how to use it, please see [this video](https://youtu.be/SyAoR_PYe5s?si=rpdpxTouxsNRXQBU) from Hamulous

+### Switch Image Names
+Renames all the image symbols in an XFL to the media that it uses, or all the media to what image symbol uses it, helpful for fixing inconsistent naming schemes

+### Rename All Media
+Renames all media and image symbols to a consistent naming scheme of {PREFIX}_1, {PREFIX}_2, et, also helpful for quickly fixing inconsistent naming schemes

+### Check Action Frames
+Checks through all the action frames from the [Snowie Lib](https://docs.google.com/document/d/1e8vP-VS5o0Nte2eHg6eBsvLpjHiLYPQMMHR5t80dGv4/edit?usp=sharing) that an XFL may use to find any potential errors

+### Speed Up Anim.
+Speeds up a symbol by removing extra frames

 If you have suggestions on what kind of functions to add, feel free to reach out to me either on Discord @stuff26